tinfever/FU-Dyson-BMS/EEPROM-parsing-tool/README.md

 # EEPROM-parsing-tool.py

-EEPROM-parsing-tool.py is a Python script that will convert the EEPROM logged data from the FU-Dyson-BMS firmware into something human readable.
+EEPROM-parsing-tool.py is a Python script that will convert the EEPROM logged data from the FW-Dyson-BMS firmware into something human readable.

 usage: EEPROM-parsing-tool.py file_path